Creating an Amazon RDS logical replica for PostgreSQL in Managed Service for PostgreSQL

 Create the required resources:

-Create a Managed Service for PostgreSQL cluster with public host access.
-In this case, the following applies:
+Create a Managed Service for PostgreSQL cluster with public access to its hosts.
+For this operation, the following requirements apply:

-- The PostgreSQL version must be the same or higher than in the source cluster.
-You cannot perform migration while downgrading PostgreSQL version.
+- The PostgreSQL version must be the same or higher than the version in the source cluster.
+Migration to an earlier PostgreSQL version is not supported.

-- The name of the database must be the same as in the source cluster.
+- The database name must be the same as in the source cluster.

 - Enable the same PostgreSQL extensions as in the source database.